IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MaxRatioDwUp          Maximum ratio downward to upward operating reserves                                                            p.u.
 Sbase                 Base power used in the DCPF                                                                                    MW
-ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, tri-hourly, etc.)                             h
+ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (quarter of an hour, hourly, bi-hourly, tri-hourly, etc.)        h
 EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
 AnnualDiscountRate    Annual discount rate                                                                                           p.u.
 ====================  =============================================================================================================  =========